Best daily deals

 Cerberus

-Cerberus has long been the name people think of when it comes to find my phone apps.
+When it comes to finding my phone apps, Cerberus is a pretty famous name.
 It has a diverse set of features that includes locking and resetting your phone, sounding alarms, displaying messages on the screen, and it even has access to the front-facing camera so you can take a picture of the thief.
 You can also hide Cerberus from the app drawer so people don’t suspect that it’s there, remote shell into your device, use it with Wear OS, and record audio from the mic.

 There is a free trial.
-After that, you can buy a single license for $5 per year and up to ten devices for $43 per year.
-Unfortunately, this app isn’t available in Google Play anymore because of Google’s draconian permission policies, so you have to download straight from Cerberus.
+After that, you can buy a single license for 5 EUR per year and up to ten devices for 43 EUR per year.
+This app is also available on Google Play, and you can also download it straight from Cerberus.
 Here’s a tutorial on installing third-party apps on Android if you need it.

 Google Maps